codefellows-seattle-javascript-401d10/lab-26-routing/README.md

  * the template should use an angular expression to set the content of an **h1** tag to its controllers title property
 * each view should have a sass file
  * to make your page pretty

+# Tests
+* write test to ensure the title proptery is set for EACH controller
+ * /test/home-controller-test.js
+ * /test/gallery-controller-test.js
+ * /test/signup-controller-test.js